milostomic/implementation-guides/netverify/netverify-web-v4.md

 <br>

 ---
-# Initiating a Netverify transaction
+# Initiating a ID Verification transaction

 Call the RESTful API POST endpoint **/initiate** with a JSON object containing the properties described below to create a transaction for each user.
-You will receive a JSON object in the response containing a timestamp, Jumio transaction reference (scan reference), and a URL which you can use to present Netverify to your user.
+You will receive a JSON object in the response containing a timestamp, Jumio transaction reference (scan reference), and a URL which you can use to present ID Verification to your user.

 **HTTP Request Method:** `POST`<br>
 **REST URL (US)**: `https://netverify.com/api/v4/initiate`<br>